nakshathranazer/Mottonen-State-Preparation/README.md

 We begin from the transformation which equalizes the phases of the elements of the input vector |a>and rotates it to the direction of the basis vector |e>.
 In the next phase the absolutevalues of elements of the target vector |b> are generated and finally the phases are adjusted to match of those of |b>.

-In principle, the exact transformation from an n-qubit quantum state |a> into the desired one |b>.
+In principle, the  transformation from an n-qubit quantum state |a> into the desired one |b> is implemented.